CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

     This tutorial will be performed using the [CyVerse CLI (Command Line Interface)](https://de.cyverse.org/apps/de/5f2f1824-57b3-11ec-8180-008cfa5ae621).
 However, if you'd like to use your own computer feel free to!
 If you're on Mac or Linux, open your terminal; If you're on Windows, use the Windows Subsystem for Linux (WSL)

+    ???
+Tip "How to Scroll in Cyverse(Tmux) Cloud Shell"

+        If you're using the Cyverse Cloud Shell, you can scroll up and down by pressing `Ctrl + b` and then `[` to enter scroll mode.
+You can then use the arrow keys to scroll up and down.
+Press `q` to exit scroll mode.

 !!!
 Success "Tutorial Goals"

     - Create a small workflow using NextFlow